kou234gh/blog/docs/blog/index.md

 FROM base AS dependencies
 WORKDIR /app
 COPY package*.json ./
-RUN npm ci
+RUN pnpm ci

 # ビルド
 FROM base AS build
 WORKDIR /app
 COPY --from=dependencies /app/node_modules ./node_modules
 COPY . .
-RUN npm run build
+RUN pnpm run build

 # 本番環境
 FROM base AS production